kevinxperese/ipython/docs/source/interactive/index.rst

 Tutorial
 ========

-This section of IPython documentation will walk you through most of the IPython functionality.
-You do not need to have any deep knowledge of Python to read this tutorial, though some sections might make slightly more sense if you have already done some work in the classic Python REPL.
+This section of IPython documentation will walk you through most of IPython's functionality.
+You do not need to have a deep understanding of Python to read this tutorial, though some sections might make more sense if you have some experience with the classic Python REPL.

 .. note::